deshpandeshriram/genkwiz/README.md

 # Fetch API
-    This is a Maven project to fetch questions and submit answers ,with facility to check the documentation and heath parameters of the API.
+    This is a maven project to fetch questions and submit answers ,with facility to check the documentation and heath parameters of the API.

 ### HOW TO RUN: